Stylback/stylback.se/_posts/2023-09-16-The Role of Passwords.md

 >
 > \[...\] required passwords to be changed every two years and limited trials by locking an account for 24 hours after 6 successive failed authentication attempts.

-Following its publication, organizations amd businesses globally would come to adopt parts of this example in their own password policies.
+Following its publication, organizations and businesses globally would come to adopt parts of this example in their own password policies.
 As an end-user, you might be familiar with the following requirements:

 > Your password must contain:
 >